 What is Prostate Milking?

 Prostate massage is sometimes called prostate milking.
 This is because stimulation of the prostate helps release fluid from the prostate gland.
 Prostate milking can either be part of an ejaculatory orgasm, usually through a combination of prostate massage and genital stimulation.
 Sometimes, however, prostate milking is performed without genital stimulation and a small amount of clear fluid is released through the urethra.
 This form of prostate milking is sometimes done for health purposes, or as part of an erotic relationship using orgasm tease and denial.

 How is Prostate Milking Different from Prostate Massage?

 Prostate milking is really just another term for prostate massage, with more of an emphasis on the stimulation and release of fluid from the prostate gland.
 The techniques for prostate massage and prostate milking are the same.
-If you want to learn how to milk the prostate, check out our video, Guide to Prostate Massage.
+If you want to learn how to milk the prostate and explore prostate orgasms, check out our online course: Prostate Massage Mastery.